-Birthstone for the month of September, the name sapphire comes from the Greek word 'sappheiros' meaning 'blue stone' but it is widely believed that this was over time, misapplied and that it actually referred to the gemstone lapis lazuli.
+Birthstone for the month of September, the name sapphire comes from the Greek word 'sappheiros' meaning "blue stone" but it's generally believed that over time the name was misused and that it originally referred to the blue coloured metamorphic rock that's best known as lapis lazuli.

-Many gemstones are heat treated which enhances their colour and improves clarity but this practice is nothing new, it is known to date back at least as far as Roman times.
-Sapphires and rubies in particular which have not been heat treated, are considered to be extremely unusual.
+Many of the world's finest sapphires are heat treated in order to enhance colour and improve clarity but this practice is not new and can be traced back at least as far as Ancient Rome.
+Sapphires and in particular rubies which have not been heat treated are considered to be extremely unusual.

-In crystal healing sapphire is believed to improve concentration and mental clarity and to help focus the mind.
-It can dispose of unwanted thoughts and bring inner joy and peace.
+In crystal healing the sapphire is believed to improve concentration and mental clarity and help focus the mind.
 It has the ability to find solutions to problems and is said to remove mental tension bringing inner peace and serenity.
-It promotes dreaming and stimulates the connection with and transmission of, information from that period.
-It is believed to counteract depression and promote a positive attitude and has been used in the treatment of disorders of the blood to combat excessive bleeding and to strengthen the walls of the veins.